dynamicslab/pykoopman/docs/JOSS/paper.md

 ```

-Fig. \ref{fig:example} displays the excellent agreement between ground truth and the EDMD prediction from the aforementioned `Koopman`` model on randomly generated unseen test data.
+Fig. \ref{fig:example-edmd} displays the excellent agreement between ground truth and the EDMD prediction from the aforementioned `Koopman`` model on randomly generated unseen test data.

 ![Example of learning Koopman operator for a 2D nonlinear system.
 Left: distribution